intel-iot-devkit/how-to-code-samples/earthquake-detector/python/README.md

 The `pip` command will install required Python dependencies, save the source code for the example in `~/python/examples/iot_earthquake_detector/` and link the package to the global Python `site-packages` folder.

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101\* needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually on to your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually on to your Arduino 101.

-You will also need to configure the `config.json` in the example to use the Arduino\*/Genuino\* 101.
+You will also need to configure the `config.json` in the example to use the Arduino 101\*.
 See the section "Configuring the example" below.

 ## Configuring the example

 When the example is installed through `pip` the `config.json` file that holds the configuration for the example lives in `~/python/examples/iot_earthquake_detector/earthquake-detector/python/iot_earthquake_detector/config.json`.

-To configure the example for the Grove* kit, just leave the `kit` key in the `config.json` set to `grove`.
-To configure the example for the DFRobot* kit, change the `kit` key in the `config.json` to `dfrobot` as follows:
+To configure the example for the Grove\* kit, just leave the `kit` key in the `config.json` set to `grove`.
+To configure the example for the DFRobot\* kit, change the `kit` key in the `config.json` to `dfrobot` as follows:

 ```JSON
 {